AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/third-party-test-reports-are-handled-by-hackerone.md

 ## Solutions

-Vulnerabilities found by third-party security scans should be sent to the HackerOne website.
-Adobe Commerce does not have a direct point of contact at HackerOne, so users should directly reach out to HackerOne.
-Adobe only handles MST(Magento security scan tool) report.
+Vulnerabilities found by third-party security scans should be sent to the [!DNL HackerOne] website.
+Adobe Commerce does not have a direct point of contact at [!DNL HackerOne], so you should directly reach out to [!DNL HackerOne].
+Adobe only handles the MST (Magento Security Scan tool) report.